Rehan253/Healthcare-Chatbot/README.md

-# Healthcare-Chatbot Using OPEN AI API
+# Healthcare-Chatbot Using OPENAI API
 This chatbot is specifically designed to address medical queries, where you can input your queries and receive corresponding answers.